scorchinghot/Car-Price-Prediction/README.md

 The code for this project is available in the Jupyter notebook in this repository.
 It includes the steps for data loading, preprocessing, model training, and evaluation.

-## Challenge to the Community
+## Leaderboard (if anyone wants to)

  Currently, the best R² achieved on this dataset in this repo is around 95% using a Random Forest Regressor, with up to 96% using a combination of several features.
-We believe there’s potential for improvement!
+If you’d like, feel free to try improving the R².

 | Rank | Contributor | R² Score | Model Used |
 |------|------------|----------|------------|